TimArt/MacOS-Light-Dark-Appearance-Automations/README.md

 9. Go to System Preferences -> Keyboard -> Shortcuts tab -> Services pane -> Scroll down to the General heading and unfold to reveal all System Services you have in the folder `~/Library/Services`
 10. Enable the checkbox next to the name of your worflow service.
 11. Click into the Add Shortcut box and perform your key command to map it.

+### System Permissions
+When you first use your newly mapped keyboard command while viewing using other applications, these applications actally run your AppleScript command on your behalf.
+Because of this, these applicaitons sometimes require accessibility permissions to be able to make virtual keystrokes for changing of settings such as the Dark Reader extension.
+You may be prompted to give permissions in a popup.